How to Pick a Ripe Cantaloupe

 As with many fruits, you will want to stay away from fruits that have large holes, bruising, mold, soft spots, or any juice leaking out.
 This may indicate that the melon is too ripe!
 Make sure to touch the outside rind of the cantaloupe to feel for raised edges on the webbing.
 This indicates that your melon is ripe and ready to be eaten.

-Take a Peek at the Stem End
+2. Take a Peek at the Stem End of the Cantaloupe

-The cantaloupe’s stem has the ability to give you a better insight into the quality of the fruit you’re selecting.
+The cantaloupe stem has the ability to give you a better insight into the quality of the fruit you’re selecting.
 Ideally, you should search for a cantaloupe that has an inverted stem (similar to a belly button).
 If you find a melon that has a stem still attached or rough edges where the stem was attached, this means that it was picked too early from the field, which can result in poor flavor.

-Tap the Outside
+3. Tap the Outside of the Cantaloupe

 Similar to watermelon, you will want to tap the outside of your cantaloupe and listen for a low, solid sound.
 If you hear a hollow sound, this may be a bad sign.